villares/villares.github.io/crowdfunding/sketch-a-day.md

 I'll update this when we get to 10!

 ---
-*special thanks because the set recurring contributions!!!
+* special thanks because they set recurring contributions!!!